 In order to place you must have at least 60% uptime.

 In real-world IT, management will require regular reports on the security of your network, as well as in-depth analysis of any intrusions.
-Blue Teams may turn in an intrusion summary report at 9 am, 11 am, and 1 pm.
-These times can be changed, added to, or canceled at the discretion of the White Team Leader or Competition Director and will be announced.
+Blue Teams may turn in an intrusion summary report, at the times designated at the start of the competition, typically at 9:30 am, 12:30 pm, and 3 pm.
+These times can be changed, added to, or canceled at the discretion of the White Team Leader or Competition Director.
 This report must cover, in detail, any intrusions noted or lack thereof (in your IDS or otherwise), your team’s assessment of their impact, and the mitigating measures your team took, along with evidence to support your analysis.
 A simple printout of a log file will not earn any points, nor will a “No Intrusions Detected” without any evidence to back it up.
 Each report is worth up to 25 points and must be submitted via IScorE.
 Late submissions WILL NOT be graded.
 They are scored on:

 - Detail (0-7 pts)